Do you want to wear an on-body camera while on duty?

 To the experts, this naked fellow was shot excessively at close range even after he had raised his legs in surrender…that's right, his legs.

 An elderly woman passed us rather crisply and we were aghast to read the back of her shirt: "I'm 65 and a grandmother, but I'm ahead of YOU!"

 I could shoot a pistol with either hand…while normal Southpaws and Righties had spent their lives neglecting their sad hand on the other side of the brain.

 One of the strangest things we do in our crime fighting career is play a strange game I like to call, "You Bet Your Badge."
-Just graduating from the academy and having the thrill of that badge being pinned to your chest instantly enters you in the game where things you do and say can cause that wonderfully important piece of metal to be removed.
+Having the thrill of that badge being pinned to your chest instantly enters you in the game where things you do and say can cause that wonderfully important piece of metal to be removed.

 Procrastinating can take a terrible toll on us if we let it get out of hand.
 And a lot of officers do.

 The door of the unmarked unit swung open and a giant of a man pulled himself out of the car.
 His humor and informal leadership skills made him not only our favorite instructor but the one who we all hoped to become.

 No matter how many folks give input, often directions make no sense at all and only through the sheer fact we have actually observed another doing or using the directed item can we possibly succeed.